-Consistent Delimiters: Each field in a row is separated by a consistent delimiter (comma, tab, or semicolon in Nexadata).
+Consistent Delimiters: Each field in a row is separated by the same delimiter (comma, tab, or semicolon in Nexadata).

-No Extraneous Characters: Proper CSV files do not include extraneous characters or line breaks within records unless handled correctly with quotes.
+No Extraneous Characters: Proper tabular files do not include stray characters or line breaks within records unless handled correctly with quotes.

 Comma ( , )